gurolsaglam/MLP_training_for_Printed/README.md

 - quantize_joblibs_postskorch_po2.py is the script to take the chosen joblib file with the trained MLP and quantize it to power-of-2 weights and biases.
 The script uses the "quantize_model" function in the folder "qat_blocks", and after quantization, it re-trains the MLP using QAT (Quantization Aware Training) so that the accuracy drop is minimized.
 You can use this by entering: quantize_joblibs_postskorch_po2.py DATASET_NAME INPUT_BWIDTH RANGE FOLDERNAME

-- choose_qatmodels_postqkeras.py is the script that will search and find the best quantization result.
-The previous script quantizes the network in different bit precision and records the accuracy at each increment, which enables the user to find and choose the specific model to use.
-You can use this by entering: choose_qatmodels.py FOLDERNAME